RajshekharLagshetti/inglis_problem/README.md

-# FEM-codes
+# Inglis_problem
-This repo contains codes on finite element method studied in the course.
+This repo contains MATLAB codes for Inglis Problem which is solved using finite element method.